ShayanBlaze/movie-box/README.md

 A list of the main technologies and libraries used in this project:

 - **React.js:** The core library for building the user interface.
+- **TypeScript:** For static type-checking, improved developer experience, and code quality.
 - **Vite:** A modern build tool for fast development.
 - **Tailwind CSS:** A utility-first CSS framework for rapid and professional styling.
 - **React Router DOM:** For managing client-side routing in the application.